Egress Gateway Best Practices

 Creating Egress Nodes

-You can create a node pool as an Egress node pool, which can later be configured to route certain Pods' outbound traffic through these nodes.
-Refer to the Creating New Node Pool section in Installing Cilium for creation methods.
+You can create a node pool as the Egress node pool.
+Later, you can configure certain Pods to have their outbound traffic go through these nodes.
+For creation instructions, refer to the Creating a Node Pool section in Installing Cilium.

-egress-node=true) to identify them as Egress Gateway nodes. - If internet access is needed, assign public IPs to the nodes.
+egress-node=true) to identify them for Egress Gateway. - If public network access is needed, assign public IPs to the nodes.

-- Egress node pools typically don't enable auto-scaling and set a fixed number of nodes.
+- Egress node pools typically do not enable auto-scaling; use a fixed number of nodes.

-- If you need Egress Gateway to coexist with a NAT gateway (some Pods use NAT gateway, others use Egress nodes), the egress node pool should use a separate subnet whose route table does not have NAT gateway routes.
-See FAQ How to make Egress Gateway coexist with NAT Gateway? for details.
+- If you need to coexist with a NAT gateway (some Pods go through NAT gateway, others through Egress nodes), the egress node pool should use a separate subnet whose route table does not configure a NAT gateway route.
+See the FAQ How to make Egress Gateway coexist with NAT gateway? for details.

-Below are specific operational considerations for creating node pools:
+Below are specific considerations for creating node pools.

 - Native Node Pool